Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D58
+Hard to believe but today is the first time I've attempted a CLI.
+I've always used IRB and thought that was the equivalent but I received some tech test feedback criticising my reliance on IRB and its made me reconsider what CLI means.
+I wish it hadn't as I'm now facing a whole new challenge of how to test a program that is currentky running.
+My Rspec is just hanging....

+### R3D56
+Advent of Code is supposed to be a fun little treat but it is consuming my entire day!
+Regex seems to rule the waves.
+I hate Regex!

 ### R3D55 Dec 1st
 I started the Advent of Code challenge with the Zero to Mastery group.
 It was simple yet remarkably challenging so I will do well to dillegently work my way through the next 25 days.
 I need as much exposure to varied javascript problems as I can.